This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

-In addition to scoring achievement points based on how your performance rate compares against a benchmark, you may also be able to score bonus points.
+In addition to scoring achievement points based on your performance rate, you may also be able to score bonus points.

 Bonus points for reporting high-priority measures.
 You get no bonus points for your first high-priority measure, but for additional high-priority measures, you get:

 - 2 points for an outcome or patient experience measure, and